 Certainly, for a lawyer representing an overseas client, the permitted paid engagement should relate to a UK based hearing.
 However, a decision for the grant of UK PPE visa may not necessitate right of an audience for an arbitration, other hearings relating to alternative dispute resolution and certain tribunal hearings.

 Documentary Evidence for a lawyer applying for a UK visa PPE

 If an overseas lawyer is applying for PPE Visa to represent his/her client in a UK court then he/she needs to provide confirmation of the lawyer’s right to an audience (or ‘temporary call’).

-A creative organisation includes all types of organisations relating to artistic and entertainment activities.
+Certainly, a creative organisation includes all types of organisations relating to artistic and entertainment activities.
 For instance, art galleries, arts faculties or departments in universities, schools and venues involved in producing/staging of events.

-A sports organisation includes any organisation involved in organising/staging sporting events/matches.
+Moreover, a sports organisation includes any organisation involved in organising/staging sporting events/matches.

 An arts professional includes fields across the performing and creative arts such as a traditional artist, a poet, a make-up artist, a photographer.

 Artists may take part in activities such as: